vaginessa/Tool-X/README.md

 # Introduction

-Tool-x is only for termux.
-In the Tool-X there are almost 40 hacking tools available for termux app. you can install any tool just a single click.
-Tool-X is a simple python script. with the help of this script you can install best tools in termux app in android.
+Tool-x is only for termux and GNURoot Debian Terminal.
+Tool-X is a automatic tool installer for termux and GNURoot Debian terminal.
+In the Tool-X there are almost 40 hacking tools available for termux app. you can install any tool just a single click. with the help of this script you can install best tools in termux app in android.

 </br>
 </br>